 A Book for Her presents the chaotic struggle of standup comedian Bridget Christies rise to acclaimed comedy stardom sprinkled within her well-informed feminism.
 We follow Christie through her early standup, involving dressing up and imitating various male historical figures and a feminist donkey into her revelation of mixing her passion for women’s rights and stand-up … Continue reading A Book for Her by Bridget Christie -Review

 After another long wait on an NHS waiting list for Psychotherapy, I received the long-awaited call, kind of.
 I was offered a few sessions of psychoanalytic therapy as a taster for longer-term therapy but I basically jumped at the chance to get my foot in the door somehow.
-I thought it would … Continue reading Another Round of Therapy
+I thought it would be … Continue reading Another Round of Therapy

 Society seems obsessed with the consumption of alcohol, at least in London.
 It’s a big part of people’s lives.
 It always has been after all London is known for its pubs.
 But, what if you don’t want to drink alcohol at all?
-I made a decision not to drink alcohol in my late … Continue reading The Alcohol Dilemma: Why I Prefer Not to Drink
+I made a decision not to drink alcohol in my … Continue reading The Alcohol Dilemma: Why I Prefer Not to Drink

 Sally Heathcote: Suffragette by Mary M. Talbot, Bryan Talbot, Kate Charlesworth is a graphic novel focusing on a fictional character involved in the suffrage movement from it’s earliest beginnings.
 Sally, a working class manchester maid, is rescued from the workhouse by MRS Pankhurst herself and is, therefore, able to tell us the continuous story of the Suffrage … Continue reading Book Review: Sally Heathcote: Suffragette